JohnSnowLabs/langtest/docs/pages/tests/toxicity/ideology.md

 ## Ideology

-This test checks the ideologic toxicity score of the completion.
+This test checks the ideological toxicity score of a given text.
+By ideological toxicity, we refer to demeaning speech targeted at individuals based on their political, philosophical, or social beliefs.
+Examples of this may include hate speech rooted in a person's ideologies, such as feminism, left-wing politics, or right-wing politics

 **alias_name:** `ideology`